There's a common misperception of interior designers that focuses on the decoration aspect of a project.

 - Writing contracts

-- Determining scope of work
+- Determining the scope of work

 - Creating a work schedule